ivotints/PrettyWallet/README.md

-i will use heuristic to find best eth wallet, the most beautifull.
+i will use heuristic to find best eth wallet, the most beautiful.

 i will use cpp and multithreading